Covid 19 Delta outbreak: Cases stay low - 19 in the community, 43 at the border - NZ Herald

 Three cases are linked while two remain under investigation.

-A pop-up testing site is still operating in Waihī while testing is available in Whitianga at general practices.
+A pop-up testing site is operating in Waihī and testing is available in Whitianga at general practices.

-In the Waikato region, there are 50 people with the virus isolating at home.
+In the Waikato region, 50 people with the virus are isolating at home.

 Three of today's Bay of Plenty cases are in Tauranga and two are in the Western Bay of Plenty District.